rahman-unilu/ulhpc-rucio-tutorials/docs/source/rucioclient.rst

 (***) We can add to all of our files to a dataset So that we can download all files under that dataset on single comamnd.

-Batch Downlaod
+Batch Download
 --------------

 Download Script :

-Downalod all the files form user.root:dataset1 into /opt/rucio/sharedfolder/download/files this direcotry
+Downaload all the files form user.root:dataset1 into /opt/rucio/sharedfolder/download/files this direcotry

 .. code-block:: console